EuroCC National Competence Center Bulgaria

 NCC Bulgaria partners:

-• The NCC-Bulgaria is built by a consortium coordinated by the Institute of Information and Communication Technologies – BAS (IICT-BAS), www.iict.bas.bg, and two members, Sofia University “St. Kliment Ohridski” (SU), uni-sofia.bg, and University of National and World Economy (UNWE), unwe.bg.
-The three partners carry diverse technical and scientific background in the area of HPC and ICT in general, so as to ensure achievement of the project objectives and guarantee the overall success.
+The NCC-Bulgaria is built by a consortium coordinated by the Institute of Information and Communication Technologies – BAS (IICT-BAS), www.iict.bas.bg, and two members, Sofia University “St. Kliment Ohridski” (SU), uni-sofia.bg, and the University of National and World Economy (UNWE), unwe.bg.
+The three partners carry diverse technical and scientific backgrounds in the area of HPC and ICT in general, to ensure the achievement of the project objectives and guarantee overall success.

 The partners collaborate with Sofia Tech Park, where the Discoverer EuroHPC supercomputer is operating.